 - Rent reduction: a rental grant is available where premises are rented, rather than purchased or built, to reflect the capital grant forgone.

-The Manx Government has established a 20-acre freeport next to the Ronaldsway airport.
-The area is secure and patrolled, and has good support services including excellent telecommunications.
-A wide variety of manufacturing, processing and assembly operations can take place inside the freeport, the only such area in a European offshore financial centre.
 No customs duties are payable on goods for the Isle of Man or member states of the EU until they enter their country of final destination.
 Goods can be stored in the freeport until they are required for use.
 Planning controls are very light within the freeport.
 Currently 10 companies have been established in the freeport, the only such area in a European offshore financial centre.

-The Isle of Man was included in the OECD's list of jurisdictions practising 'unfair tax competition' in June, 2000, and the EU's Code of Conduct Committee included the Isle of Man's International Companies in its list of 'unfair tax practices'.
-In addition, the EU's agreement to information-sharing procedures in place of a common withholding tax, at Feira in June, was made dependent on the agreement of key offshore centres to participate, and this increased pressure on the Isle of Man.
+The Isle of Man was included in the OECD's list of jurisdictions practising 'unfair tax competition' in June 2000, and the EU's Code of Conduct Committee included the island’s international companies in its list of 'unfair tax practices'.
+In addition, the EU's agreement to information-sharing procedures in place of a common withholding tax increased pressure on the island./p>

-In December 2000 the island issued a 'commitment' letter to the OECD which resulted in its removal from the blacklist.
+In December 2000 the Isle of Man issued a 'commitment' letter to the OECD, which resulted in its removal from the blacklist.
 The commitments made included the abolition of the international company form by 2005.
-In 2001 the Treasury announced a package of measures intended to reduce the discriminatory nature of parts of the island's tax regime.
+In 2001 the Treasury announced a package of measures intended to reduce the discriminatory nature of parts of the island's tax regime./p>

-After the EU agreed to a mixed information-sharing and withholding tax regime under its Savings Tax Directive in early 2003, the Isle of Man decided, along with Jersey and Guernsey, to apply a withholding tax to the returns on personal savings for citizens of EU Member States.
-However, the Isle of Man along with Guernsey, opted for the automatic exchange of information with regards to interest gained on the accounts held by depositors resident in countries within the European Union under the EU Savings Tax Directive from July 1, 2011.
+After the EU agreed to a mixed information sharing and withholding tax regime under its Savings Tax Directive in early 2003, the Isle of Man decided, along with Jersey and Guernsey, to apply a withholding tax to the returns on personal savings.
+However, the Isle of Man opted for the automatic exchange of information with regards to interest gained on the accounts held by depositors resident in countries within the European Union from 1 July 2011.